tmontaigu/pylas/docs/basic.rst

-you can see the accessible fields in :class:`pylas.headers.rawheader.RawHeader1_1` and its sub-classes.
+you can see the accessible fields in :class:`pylas.header.LasHeader` and its sub-classes.

 Accessing Points Records